Juantantan/BPhishTest/README.md

 # BPhishTest
-This repo is designed as a test for wrangling bogus user data from csv, json and sql formats, as a preventative test.
+This repo is designed as a test for wrangling made-up user data from csv, json and sql formats, as a preventative test.
 The code is written in C# with Microsoft Visual Studio Community 2022 as a Console App.

 ## Dependencies
 - CsvHelpder 33.0.1